Enhancing the Trainability of Variational Quantum Circuits with Regularization Strategies: Methodology

 where $\overline{\theta^{(t)}}$ and $\overline{\epsilon}$ denote the diffused parameters in the $t$-th iteration and diffused Gaussian noise; $\Gamma^{(t)} = \prod_{i=0}^{t} \gamma^{(i)}$ is the accumulated production of previous diffusion rates in the $t$-th iteration.
 The $\gamma$ linearly decreases with each iteration.

-In each iteration, we apply the diffusion process on model parameters after back-propagation.
+In each iteration, we apply the diffusion process to model parameters after back-propagation.
 The diffused parameters will be used in the next iteration.
 This diffusion process can be formulated as follows:

 As the number of iterations increases, the training will gradually converge, resulting in better model performance.
 Therefore, the model may require lower noise perturbations for regularization.
 Based on this intuition, we progressively diffuse the Gaussian noise on the model parameters as the optimization proceeds.
 We visualize the noise diffusion process in Figure~\ref{fig:ns_diff} as an illustration example.